 Noise Exposure Map

-The NEM describes the airport layout and operation, aircraft-related noise exposure, land uses in the airport environs, and the resulting noise/land use compatibility situation.
+The Noise Exposure Map (NEM) describes the airport layout and operation, aircraft-related noise exposure, land uses in the airport environs, and the resulting noise/land use compatibility situation.
 The NEM must address data representing the year of submission ("existing conditions") and a forecast year, that is at least five years following the year of submission ("forecast conditions").
-The NEM documentation describes the data collection and analysis undertaken in its development.
-The updated FYI Noise Exposure Map depicts 2004 "Existing Airport Layout and Land Use" along with 2009 "Forecast Conditions" for noise exposure.
+The existing FYI Noise Exposure Map was submitted in 2004 forecasting the 2009 noise exposure.

 Noise Compatibility Program

 The NCP is a list of actions the airport proposes to undertake to minimize existing and future incompatibilities.
 The NCP documentation must recount the development of the program, including a description of all measures considered, the reasons that individual measures were accepted or rejected, how measures will be implemented and funded, and the predicted effectiveness of individual measures and the overall program.
 FAA acceptance of the Part 150 submission and approval of the NCP does not eliminate requirements for formal environmental assessment of any proposed actions pursuant to requirements of the National Environmental Policy Act (NEPA).
 Major elements implemented under the FYI Noise Compatibility Program can be summarized as follows:

 Passengers traveling through Fresno Yosemite International Airport can now access the internet for FREE from their wireless communication devices.

 Copyright © 2017 The City of Fresno.
 All Rights Reserved.